 Run free of charge at times and locations to suit including lunch.

-Our RIBA CPD, consists of a 30 minute presentation plus Question & Answer session which can be held either at your offices or at Delta’s dedicated training facility at our head office in Epping, Essex.
+Our RIBA CPD, consists of a 30 minute presentation plus Question & Answer session which can be held either at your offices, online or at Delta’s dedicated training facility at our head office in Epping, Essex.

 The seminar aims to explore flood resilience, resistance and recoverability and in particular the use of technologies which have been used historically in below ground structural waterproofing in a variety of different situations from domestic to commercial structures.
 In addition, the CPD covers important insights for designers when designing a robust flood resilient solution.

 - What is a flood

 - What is a Flood